 Recognizing the water quality problems associated with failing or inadequate septic systems, the FCWI Steering Committee developed the following objectives.
-The objectives are listed in order of priority as determined by the FCWI Steering Committee.
+The following objectives are in order of priority as determined by the FCWI Steering Committee.

-Objective 7-1: By 2007, educate 100% of the Garrison Creek residents on how to properly operate and maintain a septic system.
+Objective 7-1: By 2007, educate 100% of the Lick Creek residents on how to properly operate and maintain a septic system.